COMMERCIAL CONSTRUCTION COSTS IN PORTLAND: 2026 Guide for Developers & Property Owners

 Portland is a unique construction market.
 Several factors drive higher costs.

-WHY PORTLAND CONSTRUCTION COSTS ARE HIGHER THAN THE AVERAGE
+WHY ARE PORTLAND CONSTRUCTION COSTS ARE HIGHER THAN THE AVERAGE?

 LABOR AVAILABILITY & COST